Clickable Awesomic logo. The C in Awesomic doubles as a smiling emoji with one of the eyes being a star.

 When hiring a UI/UX designer, checking their customers’ feedback is a must-have.
 Pay attention to all the details you can find in the digital world.
 Yes, even to comments on some forums where they have been mentioned.

-What if there is no information about candidates’ past activity?
 That's a red flag unless you're ready to hire a talented but inexperienced designer.

 How to assess the portfolio of a designer?

 Evaluating resumes is only halfway, even one-third, as the most crucial part of hiring UI/UX designers is assessing their portfolios.
-They could give you a comprehensive view of all the candidates’ skills
+They could give you a comprehensive view of all the candidates’ skills.

 • Define the current expertise level